-1. According to the passage, the national university of the United States (A) has been around for a while (B) does not exist (C) is a very recent idea (D) is an idea that developed during the present century 2.
-The passage indicates that George Washington did NOT do which of the following?
-(A) He suggested the concept for a national university to Congress.
-(B) He chose a location for the national university.
-(C) He left money in his will for a national university.
-(D) He succeeded in establishing a national university.
-3. Which of the following is NOT mentioned in the passage about Andrew Carnegie?
-(A) He was interested in doing charity work and good deeds for the public.
-(B) He was a member of Congress.
-(C) He was interested in the idea of a national university.
-(D) He was active in the early twentieth century.
-4. The pronoun "it" in line 6 refers to (A) the cause (B) the beginning of the present century (C) the original idea (D) Congress
+1. According to the passage, the national university of the United States - (A) has been around for a while - (B) does not exist - (C) is a very recent idea - (D) is an idea that developed during the present century 2.
+Look at the word he in the passage.
+Click on the word or phrase that he refers to.
+3. The passage indicates that George Washington did NOT do which of the following? - (A) He suggested the concept for a national university to Congress. - (B) He chose a location for the national university. - (C) He left money in his will for a national university. - (D) He succeeded in establishing a national university.
+4. Which of the following is NOT mentioned in the passage about Andrew Carnegie? - (A) He was interested in doing charity work and good deeds for the public. - (B) He was a member of Congress. - (C) He was interested in the idea of a national university. - (D) He was active in the early twentieth century.
+5. The pronoun "it" in line 7 refers to - (A) the cause - (B) the beginning of the present century - (C) the original idea - (D) Congress

-PASSAGE TWO (Questions 5-9)
+PASSAGE TWO (Questions 6-11)

 The La Brea tar pits, located in Hancock Park in the Los Angeles area, have proven to be an extremely fertile source of Ice Age fossils.
 Apparently, during the period of the Ice Age, the tar pits were covered by shallow pools of water; when animals came there to drink, they got caught in the sticky tar and perished.
-The tar not only trapped the animals, leading to their death, but also served as a remarkably effective preservant, allowing near-perfect skeletons to remain hidden until the present era.
+The tar not only trapped the animals, leading to their death, but it also served as a remarkably effective preservant, allowing near-perfect skeletons to remain hidden until the present era.

 In 1906, the remains of a huge prehistoric bear discovered in the tar pits alerted archeologists to the potential treasure lying within the tar.
-Since then thousands and thousands of well-preserved skeletons have been uncovered, including the skeletons of camels, horses, wolves, tigers, sloths, and (10) dinosaurs.
+Since then thousands and thousands of well-preserved skeletons have been uncovered, including the skeletons of camels, horses, wolves, tigers, sloths, and dinosaurs.

-5. Which of the following is NOT true about the La Brea tar pits?
+6. Which of the following is NOT true about the La Brea tar pits?

 - (A) They contain fossils that are quite old.

 - (B) They are found in Hancock Park.

 - (C) They have existed since the Ice Age.

-- (D) They are located under a swimming pool
+- (D) They are located under a swimming pool.

-6. The pronoun "they" in line 3 refers to
+7. The pronoun "they" in line 3 refers to

 - (A) the La Brea tar pits

 - (B) Ice Age fossils

 - (C) shallow pools of water

 - (D) animals

-7. According to the passage, how did the Ice Age animals die?
+8. Click on the drawing that shows how the Ice Age animals mentioned in the passage died at the La Brea tar pits.

-- (A) The water poisoned them.

-- (B) They got stuck in the tar.

-- (C) They were attacked by other animals.

-- (D) They were killed by hunters.
+9. Look at the word it in paragraph 1.
+Click on the word or phrase that it refers to.

-8. When did archaeologists become aware of the possible value of the contents of the tar pits?
+10. When did archeologists become aware of the possible value of the contents of the tar pits?

 - (A) During the Ice Age

 - (B) Thousands and thousands of years ago

 - (C) Early in the twentieth century

 - (D) Within the past decade

-9. Which of the following is NOT mentioned as an example of a skeleton found in the tar pits?
+11. Which of the following is NOT mentioned as an example of a skeleton found in the tar pits?

 - (A) A bear

 - (B) A sloth

 - (C) A horse

-(D) A snake
+- (D) A snake

-PASSAGE THREE (Questions 10-14)
+PASSAGE THREE (Questions 12-17)

 When the president of the United States wants to get away from the hectic pace in Washington, D.C., Camp David is the place to go.
-Camp David, in a wooded mountain area about 70 miles from Washington, D.C., is the official retreat of the president of the United States.
+Camp David, in a wooded mountain area about 70 miles from Washington, D.C., is where the president goes to find solitude.
 It consists of living space for the president, the first family, and the presidential staff as well as sporting and recreational facilities.